grusite/practica-react-avanzado/README.md

 The web page seems intuitive, but just in case I will explain the functionality:

 - The entry point is the register page.
-- Every route the user try to go, if not registered, will go directly to the register.
-If registered, will go to the home page.
+- Every route the user try to go are proteted, so if not registered, will go directly to the register.
 - Is user doesn't click in "Quiero mantener mi sesión activa" once refreshed the session will expire.
 - Once registration is done, it will load the list of adverts filtered with the tag given in the process.
 - The user can also filter the list by using the form given in the home.